 - A 'link span' sitting on a series of 4 piers that provides an easy transition for pedestrians from the main span to the existing adjacent footpath

 Choosing steel as the primary bridge material meant that both spans were relatively light when compared to a concrete bridge of equivalent span.

-They were transported to site in 2 distinct sections, without the requirement for particularly heavy lifting equipment.
+They were fabricated off-site in Carlow and transported to site in two distinct sections, without the requirement for particularly heavy lifting equipment.
 This de-risked the work undertaken during the bridge installation and minimised disruption to affected stakeholders.